2017 1

 2016 Quintus – powerful, intense blueberries and blackberries, splendid balance and structure, complexity, well-balanced with fine length and finish.
 92-93p.

-The second wine of La Mission, 2016 La Chapelle de LMHB - was very attractive on the nose in the palate, with cherry fragrance, fine ripe tannin and fine acidity on the palate, well-balanced and with a smooth finish.
+The second wine of La Mission, 2016 La Chapelle de LMHB - was lovely on the nose in the palate, with cherry fragrance, fine ripe tannin, and fine acidity on the palate, well-balanced and smooth finish.
 Fine effort.
 92p.

 The second wine of Haut Brion, 2016 Le Clarence de HB – is similar to La Chapelle de LMHB, with less concentration.
 Fine effort anyway.
 91-92p.

-2016 La Mission Haut Brion red – alcohol level reached 13.4%, which was 1.7% less compared to 2015.
-Pure aromatic cherries and blackberries everywhere, very aromatic nose, excellent acidity, distinguished, striking elegance, sophisticated touch and velvety texture.
+2016 La Mission Haut Brion's red – alcohol level reached 13.4%, which was 1.7% less compared to 2015.
+Pure aromatic cherries and blackberries everywhere, very aromatic nose, excellent acidity, distinguished, striking elegance, sophisticated touch, and velvety texture.
 Great complexity and a long finish.
 Beauty wine.
 97p.

-2016 Haut Brion red - alcohol level landed at 13.9%, one per cent less than in 2015.
-This wine was similar to the 2015 LMHB but with more intensity, depth and length.
+2016 Haut Brion red - alcohol level landed at 13.9%, one percent less than in 2015.
+This wine was similar to the 2015 LMHB but more intense, deep, and length.
 Incredibly aromatic nose, voluptuous on the palate, well-defined and precise.
 Astonishing wine we have here.
 97-99p.

-2016 La Mission Haut Brion white was vibrant with excellent acidity and depth, fine aromas of apple, citrus and lemongrass, and great complexity, balance, structure and length.
+2016 La Mission Haut Brion white was vibrant with excellent acidity and depth, fine apple, citrus, and lemongrass aromas, and great complexity, balance, structure, and length.
 Impressive effort.
 95p.

-2016 Haut Brion white showed as splendidly as 2016 LMHB, and the only thing which put H.B. in front of LMHB was more intensity, more depth and a long finish.
+2016 Haut Brion white showed as splendidly as 2016 LMHB, and the only thing that put H.B. in front of LMHB was more intense, depth, and a long finish.
 97p.

-Les Carmes Haut Brion - it was a great visit because Guillaume Pouthier, the technical director here and who arrived from Rhone in 2012, is never shy to exactly explain in a quite entertaining way how he intends to steer LCHB in the right direction, which is up and up.
+Les Carmes Haut Brion - it was a great visit because Guillaume Pouthier, the technical director here and who arrived from Rhone in 2012, is never shy to exactly explain in a pretty entertaining way how he intends to steer LCHB in the right direction, which is up and up.
 He's neither shy to introduce some new winemaking techniques, like f.i. using whole bunches in vinification.
-Several Bordeaux winemakers shook their heads in disbelief when he introduced this technique, but there were some others anyway who had copied it and found out that it was quite beneficial for the wine!
+Several Bordeaux winemakers shook their heads in disbelief when he introduced this technique, but others had copied it and found it beneficial in making the wine!

-When I visited him in October 2016, he was so, so happy and enthusiastic about the 2016 vintage - "Izak, I've probably made my best vintage at LCHB, this is the best vintage for LCHB, what a thrill, everything was perfect!".
-6 months later, I can confirm - he made a stunning wine.
-Thick aromatic nose with the essence of blueberries, very concentrated yet refined, incredibly complex, precise and focused.
+When I visited him in October 2016, he was so happy and enthusiastic about the 2016 vintage - "Izak, I've probably made my best vintage at LCHB, this is the best vintage for LCHB, what a thrill, everything was perfect!".
+Six months later, I can confirm - he made a stunning wine.
+Thick aromatic nose with the essence of blueberries, very concentrated yet refined, incredibly complex, precise, and focused.
 More than a one-minute-long finish.
 Indeed, a wine to compete with big guns in this vintage!
 96+p.
-The second wine, Le C des Carmes Haut Brion, was delightful with a very aromatic nose of blueberries palate covered with silky fruit, freshness and acidity.
+The second wine, Le C des Carmes Haut Brion, was delightful, with a very aromatic nose of blueberries palate covered with silky fruit, freshness, and acidity.
 91-92p.

 2017 6

-Guillaume Pouthier, LCHB's manager and head winemaker, explains to Niko Dukan all the tricks he used in the vinification of 2016 vintage!
+Guillaume Pouthier, LCHB's manager and head winemaker, explains to Niko Dukan all the tricks he used to vinify the 2016 vintage!

 Valandraud - Murielle and Jean-Luc Thunevin continue their excellent work and can be proud of their 2016s.